 Instructions

-• Add the finely chopped onion to the beef and cook for about 3-4 minutes, or until the onion becomes soft and translucent.
+- Once the beef starts to brown, stir in the chopped onion and minced garlic.
+Cook for about 3–4 minutes, until the onion softens and turns translucent.

-• Pour in the water, ketchup, Worcestershire sauce, and apple cider vinegar.
-Stir everything together until well combined.
+- Mix in the Worcestershire sauce, ketchup, tomato paste, yellow mustard, and brown sugar.
+Stir everything together until it’s nicely combined.